Electoral wards of Belfast: History

-By the early 1980s, population shifts, demolition of some the older housing estates and residential flight caused by the Troubles had again led to substantial disparities in the electorates of the wards.
+By the early 1980s, population shifts, demolition of some of the older housing estates and residential flight caused by the Troubles had again led to substantial disparities in the electorates of the wards.
 Some wards in inner city Belfast such as Crumlin had lost over 70% of their population.
 The review of local government which took place from 1982 to 1984 created 51 wards, many new or substantially different from their namesakes.
 The initial proposals, published in 1983, survived unchanged with a few exceptions.
 The proposed Peter's Hill ward was renamed Saint Anne's.
 The Donegall ward, one of the few unchanged wards, was renamed Blackstaff.
-In inner south Belfast, the Saint George's, university and Cromac wards were to have been replaced with an eastern ward, to be called Linenhall, and a western ward, to be called College.
+In inner south Belfast, the Saint George's, University and Cromac wards were to have been replaced with an eastern ward, to be called Linenhall, and a western ward, to be called College.
 Following public inquiries, the wards were replaced with a southern ward, Botanic, and a northern ward, Shaftesbury, which merged the former Cromac and Saint George's wards.
 As in 1973, these wards were grouped into electoral areas electing between 5 and 7 councillors.

 A further review took place in 1991–1992 and compared to the review of the 1980s, saw minor changes.
 In the Court electoral area, the existing Shankill ward was split between three other wards.
 One of these three wards which gained territory, Saint Anne's, having lost its eponymous area to the Duncairn ward, assumed the Shankill name.
 Initially, the number of wards was to have been cut to 50, however after a public inquiry, a new 51st ward was created.
 Most of the existing Finaghy ward was renamed Musgrave, while a new Finaghy ward was created from the southern parts of the older Finaghy ward and the Upper Malone ward, which compensated by gaining territory from Malone and Stranmillis wards.